Sharyd/insta-clone/README.md

 + Full responsibility with tailwind css
 + Design taked from Instagram
 + Create post + adding more images to the post with slider funcionality and so on
++ Comment, like or delete a post
++ Like a comment in the post or delete
 + Modals
 + Framer motion animation
 + Search users funcionality
 + Profile edit funcionality
 + Private Chat.
 Searching by full name of the user.
 Sending message with image, emoji or text
 + Slider funcionality

 and so much more!!